Hydrostatic approximation of the 2D primitive equations in a thin strip: Global well-posedness of the 2D non-rotating primitive equations in a thin strip

-The goal of this section is to prove Theorem \ref{th:primitive} and to establish the global well-posedness of the system $(\ref{eq:hydroPE})$ with small analytic data.
-As in Section \ref{se:hydrolim}, for any locally bounded function $\Theta$ on $\mathbb{R}_+ \times \mathbb{R}$ and any $f\in L^2(\mathcal{S})$, we define the analyticity in the horizontal variable $x$ by means of the following auxiliary function
+In this section, we will prove Theorem \ref{th:primitive} and establish the global well-posedness of the system \eqref{eq:hydroPE} for small analytic data.
+We will use the same technique as in the previous section but will consider a different auxiliary function to control the evolution of the analyticity of the solutions.
+This auxiliary function is chosen to be adapted to the primitive system \eqref{eq:hydroPE}.
+Let $\Theta: \RR_+\times \RR \to \RR_+$ such that